310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Tetora frown %}
-The events happening in Okinawa right now aren’t some exciting fictional tales, of a hero of justice defeating evil.
+The events happening in Okinawa right now aren’t some exciting fictional tales, of an ally of justice defeating evil.

 It’s a real battle between evil and evil, doing all they can to devour and crush each other.
 {% endbubble %}